importRyan/importRyan/README.md

 👋  Passionate about accessible apps and games.
 I'm an iOS engineer at the fintech [Empower](www.empower.me).
-Current open-source hobby project is [Colors We Can See](https://github.com/importRyan/Colors-We-See) that filters a camera feed with Metal color blindness shaders.
+Current open-source hobby project is [Colors We Can See](https://github.com/importRyan/Colors-We-See); it filters your camera feed with Metal color blindness shaders.
 It explores the latest Composable Architecture beta before a larger coffee-related payments project.

 ### Fun Libraries
 * [MetaWear Swift Combine SDK](https://github.com/mbientlab/MetaWear-Swift-Combine-SDK) — Stream BLE sensor data